Loan Repayment

 Nurse Corps Loan Repayment Program

-Let the Nurse Corps Loan Repayment Program help!
-They will provide loan repayment to nurses who serve at least two years at a critical shortage facility in a high need area or accredited school of nursing in a U.S. state or territory.
+The Nurse Corps Loan Repayment Program provides loan repayment to nurses who serve at least two years at a critical shortage facility in a high need area or accredited school of nursing in a U.S. state or territory.
 By serving for two years, you would receive up to 60% of your unpaid nursing education debt.
 If you serve a third year, you could receive up to 85% of your unpaid debt.
 The Nurse Corps Loan Repayment Program application will open soon!

 Pennington Rural Health Services Loan Repayment Program | State of NV